Spintronic properties and stability of the half-Heusler alloys LiMnZ (Z=N, P, Si): Results and discussion

-{} The reason that \palpha-LiMnSi is not a half-metal can be attributed to the fact that Si forms nn pair with Li and sn pair with Mn.
+The reason that \textalpha{}-LiMnSi is not a HM can be attributed to the fact that Si forms nn pair with Li and sn pair with Mn.
 The qualitative details are: (i) Ideally, the Li electron can form a covalent bond with Si because the electronegativity of Si is not as large as either P or N. (ii) The sn configuration between Si and Mn favors the p-states of Si to form bonds with three Mn electrons.
-The strengths of all these bonds are not large enough to form a gap.
-On the other hand, at the TM site, the remaining four d-electrons under Hund's rule align their spins and give \unit[4]{\muB}. {} The pnictides in the \pgamma structure do not have integer magnetic moments and show no gap in either spin channel near \EF.
-According to our criteria\cite{Fong:2008ii}, they are not half-metals.
-To see the effect of Li in pnictide LiMnZ, we present in Fig. \ref{fig:dos_MnP} the DOS for (a) zinc blende MnP and (b) \pgamma-LiMnZ along with the size of the bonding-antibonding gap (the energy difference between the top of the valence band and the bottom of the conduction band, in the minority spin channel, at the $\Gamma$-point).
-The Li electron is not completely transferred to the Mn because of the presence of the highly electronegative pnictogen.
-Instead, the electron from Li causes a reduction in the strength of the d-p hybridization between the pnictogen and the Mn under the tetrahedral environment.
-With the reduction in the hybridization, the bonding-antibonding gap shrinks and the bottom of the conduction band in the minority spin channel of \pgamma-LiMnP, or \pgamma-LiMnN, becomes occupied.

-{}The pnictides exhibit half-metallic properties in the \palpha structure at lattice constants larger than their respective optimized values.
-The gap for \palpha-LiMnP is \unit[0.376]{eV} while it is \unit[0.696]{eV} for \palpha-LiMnN.
-These values reflect the strength of the electronegativity of P with respect to N and the differing lattice constants.
-The gaps are formed by the t$_{2g}$-states of Mn and the p-states of the pnictogen, but are much smaller than the gaps in the \pbeta and \pgamma phases.
-The DOS for \palpha-LiMnP is provided in Fig. \ref{fig:dos_hm_LiMnP}
+The bonds are not strong enough to form a gap.
+Consequently, the TM does not completely transfer its 3 d-electrons to Si and gives a moment of 4.050 \textmu{}\textsubscript{B}.
+The pnictides exhibit half-metallic properties in the \textalpha{}-phase at lattice constants larger than their respective equilibrium values.
+The gap for \textalpha{}-LiMnP is 0.376 eV while it is 0.696 eV for \textalpha{}-LiMnN.
+The gaps reflect the strength of the electronegativity of P with respect to N and the differing lattice constants.
+The gaps are formed by the t\textsubscript{2g} states of Mn and the sp\textsuperscript{3} states of the pnictogen, as in the \textbeta{}- and \textgamma{}- phases, but with a much smaller bonding--antibonding gap.